Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register an Assumed Business Name vary depending on the type of business structure.

 A corporation and Limited Liability Company won’t typically register for a Rhode Island DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Rhode Island corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a Rhode Island corporation or Limited Liability Company without forming another entity.

 What Are the Steps to Register a Trade Name in Rhode Island?